Adlerrrr/vue-burger-project/README.md

 ```
 npm install
 ```
 ### Run the json server.
-You must run this in other terminal.
+You must run this in an second terminal.
 ```
 npm run backend
 ```